justinholmes/mesos-starter/README.md

 ## Role assigned
 This rule only accept offers assigned to the Role defined in `mesos.role`.

+## Mesos User
+The default user is root and can be overridden by using `mesos.user`.

 # Use cases

 A few good examples